intersystems/multi-model-exercise/README.md

 ## Create A Node.js App to send JSON files to your database.
 1. If you do not have Node.js installed locally, download and install it [here](https://nodejs.org/en/download/).
-	* Note: once Node.js is installed, you may need to restart your terminal in order for it to recognize `node` commands.
+	* **Note**: once Node.js is installed, you may need to restart your terminal in order for it to recognize `node` commands.

 12. Run `cd ../nodeApp`